Inflammaging: Interleukin 6

 IL-6 is pro-inflammatory in nature and can be produced by many cells of the immune system as well as non-immune cells, like fibroblasts.
 This cytokine has been identified in many organs such as the lungs, adipose tissue, muscle, and brain.
 The concentration of this cytokine is usually very low or non-detectable in young adults though levels increase in old age and are very high in the elderly.
 Moreover, elevated IL-6 has also been associated with disability and mortality in older adults.
 High serum levels are associated with cognitive impairment, low locomotion, and depression.

-Crystal structure of TNF-alpha: Crystal protein structure of tumor necrosis factor-alpha.
+Crystal protein structure of tumor necrosis factor.

 Interleukin 1

 The interleukin 1 family consists of both pro and anti inflammatory mediators and there are 9 genes that encode different forms of interleukin 1, like Il-1a and IL-1B.
 IL-1B is one of the most prominent mediators of inflammation and its secretion is tightly regulated given its potent nature.
-IL-1B starts in an inactive form and is induced first by toll like receptors or TNFa and requires a second stimulus by the inflammasome to induce the mature, active form of IL-1B.
+IL-1B starts in an inactive form and is induced first by toll like receptors or TNF and requires a second stimulus by the inflammasome to induce the mature, active form of IL-1B.

-Tumor necrosis factor-alpha
+Tumor necrosis factor

-Tumor necrosis factor-alpha (TNF-alpha) is an inflammatory cytokine produced upon acute inflammation and is an important signaling molecule responsible for inducing apoptosis or necrosis.
-TNF-alpha exerts its effects by binding to various membrane receptors that belong to the TNF Receptor superfamily.
-With age, TNF-alpha serum levels negatively correlate with T cell function.
-Additionally, elevated TNF-alpha levels are associated with increased systemic inflammation and contribute to inflammatory diseases like rheumatoid arthritis.
-TNF-alpha signaling is thought to be up-regulated during inflammaging and contributes to cellular senescence and immune exhaustion.
+Tumor necrosis factor (TNF) is an inflammatory cytokine produced upon acute inflammation and is an important signaling molecule responsible for inducing apoptosis or necrosis.
+TNF exerts its effects by binding to various membrane receptors that belong to the TNF Receptor superfamily.
+With age, TNF serum levels negatively correlate with T cell function.
+Additionally, elevated TNF levels are associated with increased systemic inflammation and contribute to inflammatory diseases like rheumatoid arthritis.
+TNF signaling is thought to be up-regulated during inflammaging and contributes to cellular senescence and immune exhaustion.